 Following our discussion at the beginning this section, we now turn to player 2 data pooled across all games.
 Using this data, the top panel of Figure 7 reproduces Figure 6, and Appendix Table 17 presents results of the fixed effects regressions.
-Since we have much more data that is distributed more uniformly within the space of possible beliefs, we divide the data into belief-quintiles instead of terciles (first column) and also present a version using
+Since we have much more data that is distributed more uniformly within the space of possible beliefs, we run regressions for each belief-quintile instead of tercile (first column) and also present a version

-&lt;sup>24Results are largely unchanged, but a bit underpowered, if instead use 4 or 5 bins.
+&lt;sup>25Results are largely unchanged, but a bit underpowered, if instead use 4 or 5 bins.

-$^{25} \rm{For}$ player 1, the absolute slopes average 0.065 and range from 0.000-0.015.
+$^{26}$ For player 1, the absolute slopes average 0.065 and range from 0.000-0.015.
 For player 2, the average is 0.065 and range from 0.000-0.018.